 Moisturizers are essential for keeping your skin hydrated and healthy.
 Look for a moisturizer that is designed for your skin type and that contains ingredients like hyaluronic acid, which can help to lock in moisture.

 Sunscreen is essential for protecting your skin from harmful UV rays.
-Look for a sunscreen that is broad-spectrum, meaning it protects against both UVA and UVB rays, and that has an SPF of at least 30.
+Look for a broad-spectrum sunscreen, meaning it protects against both UVA and UVB rays, and has an SPF of at least 30.

 Here are the typical steps in a skincare routine in order: